WCCM (AM)

 WCCM (1490 kHz) is an AM radio station broadcasting a Spanish CHR format.
-Licensed to Haverhill, Massachusetts, United States, the station is owned by Costa-Eagle Radio Ventures Limited Partnership, a partnership between Pat Costa and his chief investor, The Eagle-Tribune.
-WCCM also operates on two translator stations, W255DA (98.9 FM) in Salem, New Hampshire and W279DH (103.7 FM) in Haverhill.
+Licensed to Haverhill, Massachusetts, United States, the station is owned by Jose Villafañe's Costa Media Boston LLC.
+WCCM also operates a translator station, W279DH (103.7 FM) in Haverhill.

+The station went on the air in 1947 as WHAV, the radio station of The Haverhill Gazette, which owned it until 1954.
+WHAV continued to operate as a local station for Haverhill through several ownership changes until Costa Communications, forerunner of Costa-Eagle Radio Ventures, bought it in 1995 and relaunched the station as Spanish-language "Radio Impacto".
+Rearrangements of the Costa-Eagle stations' programming saw WHAV become talk station WCCM in 2002; it returned to "Impacto" as WCEC in 2007, and retook the WCCM call sign in 2018.
+Costa Media Boston—a separate company from Costa-Eagle Radio Ventures—began programming WCCM in 2021 as Spanish CHR station "LatinX 103.7", later rebranded "Exitos Boston", and acquired the station in 2024.

 History

 The original WHAV

-WCCM's story began during World War II in the offices of The Haverhill Gazette, a daily newspaper serving what was, in the middle of the century, a shoe-manufacturing center 30 mi north of Boston.
+Plans for the station that would become WCCM began during World War II in the offices of The Haverhill Gazette, a daily newspaper serving what was, in the middle of the century, a shoe-manufacturing center 30 mi north of Boston.
 The Gazette, as early as 1944, planned an FM radio station, but had to wait for the end of wartime controls on new construction.
 John T. Russ announced on April 14, 1945, in the newspaper that "The Gazette long ago recognized the need of a Haverhill radio station and has long been in agreement with your premise that a newspaper is the logical proprietor of a broadcasting service, especially because the dissemination of news is the primary task of both press and radio."
-He defined WHAV’s mission during the inaugural March 16, 1947, broadcast:WHAV is going to be your station — a station for the people of Haverhill and the people in our surrounding towns.
+He defined WHAV's mission during the inaugural March 16, 1947, broadcast:WHAV is going to be your station — a station for the people of Haverhill and the people in our surrounding towns.
 What concerns you directly, your lives and businesses, your community betterment will always get first priority on the WHAV airwaves.